The Park People

 Do I need to worry about underground utilities when planting my tree?

 Yes.
+It is your responsibility to contact 811 as soon as you submit your application.
 Any time you will dig soil to plant a tree (on private or public property), you MUST submit a utility locate request at www.colorado811.org or call 811 or 1-800-922-1987 in advance to have your underground utilities marked (a free service!).
 Plant your tree at least 5 feet away from buried utilities.

 What are the Spacing guidelines for Street Trees?